DataTechServices/neo4j-low-latency-kafka-graph/SourceDB/SourceDB.md

 changes to the binlog
  parameters can cause higher latency in the MySQL database effecting the driving application as well.
-Finally it must also be said that this replication scheme is highly reliable and if Service Levels associated with the source and/or target application(s) are not strict
+Finally, it must also be said that this replication scheme is highly reliable and if Service Levels associated with the source and/or target application(s) are not strict